jh3nd3rs0n/jargyle/README.md

 ```

 ### 4. 8.
-Enabling DTLS for UDP Traffic
+Using DTLS for UDP Traffic

-You can have DTLS for UDP traffic.
+You can use DTLS for UDP traffic.
 By default DTLS for UDP traffic is disabled.
 To enable DTLS for UDP traffic, you will need to have the setting `dtls.enabled` set to `true`.
 In addition, you will need to have the setting `dtls.keyStoreFile` to specify Jargyle's key store file (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `dtls.keyStorePassword` to specify the password for Jargyle's key store file.

 ```text